marlago/website/README.md

 [static file in your site](http://docs.getpelican.com/en/3.6.3/content.html#linking-to-static-files).

-### Transitions
+### Transitions and Extra Line Breaks
-For those cases when you want to separate two pieces of text but don't want to start a new section, both in RST and in Markdown you can insert a break in between by adding **at least 4** `-` symbols separated by newlines from the text.
+Inside blog posts if you want to separate sections by blank space with three stars, insert **at least 4** `-` symbols separated by newlines from the text.
 See below:
 ```
 Here's some text.